 Contents: Buffalo Milk vs Cow Milk

-Cows and buffaloes are both large domesticated cattle animals of the bovine subfamily, but differ in their tribe and genus.
-A good cow gives around 15 to 20 liters of milk, whereas a good buffalo gives anywhere between 7 to 11 liters milk per day.
+A cow produces around 15 to 20 liters of milk, whereas a buffalo yields anywhere between 7 to 11 liters of milk per day.

 Buffalo milk contains higher total solids than cow milk, which makes it thicker.
 Buffalo milk has 100% more fat content than cow's milk, which makes it creamier and thicker.
 Due to high peroxidase activity (family of enzymes that are a catalyst for reactions), buffalo milk can be preserved naturally for a longer period.
 Buffalo milk contains more calcium, a better calcium to phosphorous ratio and less sodium and potassium which makes it a better nutritional supplement for infants.
 Cow’s milk is extremely rich in iodine.
 It has good amount of minerals like Calcium and Phosphorus.